foxypool/hddcoin-blockchain/README.md

 ***********************************************

-**If you were installing for the very first time, please do the following:**
+**If you are installing for the very first time, please do the following:**
 -------------

 Install using the binaries available in our [Releases page](https://github.com/HDDcoin-Network/hddcoin-blockchain/releases).